Image by NiseriN from iStock

 The leader-leader model is an excellent standard for architects' leadership vision.
 Like managers in a leader-leader model, architects should act more as facilitators, coaches, and mentors than traditional top-down decision-makers.

 The leader-leader model is an excellent standard for architects’ leadership vision.
 Like managers in a leader-leader model, architects should act more as facilitators, coaches, and mentors than traditional top-down decision-makers.
-They provide team members guidance, support, or resources to help them achieve their goals and reach their full potential.
+They should provide team members guidance, support, or resources to help them achieve their goals and reach their full potential.

 One of the key benefits of a leader-leader model is that it creates a more collaborative and inclusive work environment.
 It allows individuals to contribute their unique perspectives, experiences, and skills to the group, promoting ownership and accountability for the team’s success.
 This model also helps build trust and more robust team relationships, increasing productivity, creativity, and innovation.

-Image by iStock
+Image by Caiaimage/Martin Barraud from iStock

 David Marquet’s book “Leadership is Language” provides practical advice for leaders looking to create a more collaborative, innovative, and inclusive organizational culture.
-He emphasizes the importance of language and communication in leadership and introduces the phrase “I intend to” as a powerful tool for clarifying intent and empowering team members (Figure 1).
+He emphasizes the importance of language and communication in leadership and introduces the phrase “I intend to” as a powerful tool for clarifying intent and empowering team members (Figure 2).
 When team members give intent, the psychological ownership of those actions shifts to them, making them the originators of thought and direction instead of passive followers.
 This shift in language helps to promote a more collaborative work environment.

 I have found a phase "I intend to" to be a powerful catalyst for positioning architecture work.

-Figure 1: Leadership language.
+Figure 2: Leadership language.
 Based on Intent-Based Leadership, by David Marquet.

 Netflix’s Valued Behaviors: Leadership Behaviors